navanshu/postcss-variable-compress/README.md

 # PostCSS Variable Compress

 [postcss-variable-compress] is a [PostCSS] plugin minifies variable names and saves space.
 It can safely convert for css variable fallback cases as well.
 It replaces css variables via a counter and converts that counter into base 36 string as javascript inherent implementation is limited to this but beyond such no one would notice a difference as right now even if you have 1295 css variables they will not exceed two characters.
+It will transform any css variable it encounters without breaking your stylesheet.
+If you want it doesn't modify some css variables pass them as an array

 [PostCSS]: https://github.com/postcss/postcss
 [postcss-variable-compress]: https://github.com/navanshu/postcss-variable-compress